coder-academy-students/rails-setup-for-windows/README.md

   Open this and type `ruby -v` to see that your Ruby has been installed correctly.
   Also type `rails -v` to see that Rails has been installed.

 04. Download and run DevKit .
 It is a zip file and will ask where you want to extract the files.
-Choose the Ruby folder which will be directly on your C: drive.
+Choose the RailsFTW folder which will be directly on your C: drive.

 05. When the files are extracted, open up a command prompt window.
 (Start menu, type `cmd` and hit enter)

 06. Navigate the to the DevKit directory.
     ```
-    cd C:\Ruby\Devkit
+    cd C:\RailsFTW
     ```

 07. Run the following commands.
 More information here: [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)